GreyKeenan/dukesup/index.md

 > by Samuel Grey Keenan and Samuel Olaf Keenan

-"Dukes Up!" is a 2-player card game played with a standard deck of cards.
+"Dukes Up!" is a 2-player card game.
-It has a bit more depth than many 2-player, standard-deck classics, and it uses traditional rummy-style elements which will be familiar to card players.
+All you need is a standard deck of cards and a bit of table space.
+It's a great option for those familiar with rummy-style games who want to mix it up.
 A single game of "Dukes Up!" takes around 15-20 minutes.

 We are currently working on a video tutorial and visual aids.